 Can anyone audition?

 Yes, all students are welcome to audition regardless of Major or Minor!
 COVID-19 Vaccinations are required.

 Where and when are auditions held?

 Depending on the show, the location will vary but will always be on campus.
-Please check the Theatre event feed for the audition location and time.
+Current auditions will be listed at the top of this page.